SlothLady/MySQL-Backup-Tool/README.md

 REMOTE_HOST=""                   # Remote hostname
 REMOTE_PATH=""                   # Remote backup path
 LOCAL_BACKUPS=false              # Enable or disable storage and deletion of local backups, a temporary file will still be made
-BACKUP_PATH=""                   # Directory where local backups should be made BACKUP_EXPIRES=-1                # Number of days after which local backups should be deleted, -1 for never
+BACKUP_PATH="./"                   # Directory where local backups should be made BACKUP_EXPIRES=-1                # Number of days after which local backups should be deleted, -1 for never

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#